HeriYantodotDev/clothing-store/README.md

-# Clothing Store Project
+# [Working In Progress] Clothing Store Project

 This is my first React project that utilizes TypeScript.
 This documentation serves as a reference and journal for both future me and anyone interested in my project.

-So future-me! or anyone.
-If you are reading this in the future and find this documentation lacking, please refrain from blaming your past.
-Instead, I encourage you to enhance and refine it for the benefit of yourself and others."
+So, Dear future self,

+may this message be of great assistance to you.

 # Project Goals